 How to Set up Google Re-Targeting Ads

-Re-targeting ads that show up on seemingly random website are more than not created with Google Adwords.
-Google has a network of partner websites that make money by showing ads on their websites.
+Re-targeting ads that show up on seemingly random websites are more than not created with Google Adwords.
+Google has a partner website network that makes money by showing ads on their websites.

-As a business owner, to set up re-targeting ads through Google, you need two things set up first:
+As a business owner, to set up re-targeting ads through Google, you first need two things:

 - Google Analytics